alexmjd/YouTube/README.md

 # The docker :
-    docker-compose up --build -d
+    dockers/regen.sh
-This will build images and run dockers, you may rerun this command if the t_python docker isn't up when running docker ps -a
+This script will stop and destroy containers, build images if they don't exist and run dockers